atlassian/react-sweet-state/docs/basics/subscriber.md

 ### Using a Subscriber

-Now you can use `CounterSubscriber` in your views, and it will expose the Store instance `state` and the `actions` as arguments of the render prop function:
+Now you can use `CounterSubscriber` in your views, and it will expose the Store instance `state` and `actions` as arguments of the render prop function:

 ```js
 // app.js